debMan/cheatSheets/git-cheatsheet.md

 git remote add origin ADDR  # create origin on ADDR for current git repo git remote -v               # shows remote info
 ```
-after adding remote we can use push or pull
+After adding remote we can use push or pull.
-a project could have several remotes
+A project could have several remotes.

-### Go deeper
+## Go deeper

 ``` bash
 git show COMMIT_HASH        # shows details of commit with hash COMMIT_HASH